changeworld/azure-docs.ja-jp/articles/sql-data-warehouse/sql-data-warehouse-tables-overview.md

-<properties
+---
-   pageTitle="Overview of tables in SQL Data Warehouse | Microsoft Azure" description="Getting started with Azure SQL Data Warehouse Tables." services="sql-data-warehouse" documentationCenter="NA" authors="barbkess" manager="jhubbard"
+title: Overview of tables in SQL Data Warehouse | Microsoft Docs
-   editor=""/>

-<tags
-   ms.service="sql-data-warehouse"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="data-services"
-   ms.date="10/31/2016"
-   ms.author="barbkess;jrj"/>
+description: Getting started with Azure SQL Data Warehouse Tables.
+services: sql-data-warehouse
+documentationcenter: NA
+author: barbkess
+manager: jhubbard
+editor: ''

+ms.service: sql-data-warehouse
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: data-services
+ms.date: 10/31/2016
+ms.author: barbkess;jrj

+---
 # <a name="overview-of-tables-in-sql-data-warehouse"></a>Overview of tables in SQL Data Warehouse
+> [!div class="op_single_selector"]
+> * [Overview][Overview]
+> * [Data Types][Data Types]
+> * [Distribute][Distribute]
+> * [Index][Index]
+> * [Partition][Partition]
+> * [Statistics][Statistics]
+> * [Temporary][Temporary]
+>

-> [AZURE.SELECTOR]
+>
-- [Overview][]
-- [Data Types][]
-- [Distribute][]
-- [Index][]
-- [Partition][]
-- [Statistics][]
-- [Temporary][]

 Getting started with creating tables in SQL Data Warehouse is simple.
-The basic [CREATE TABLE][] syntax follows the common syntax you are most likely already familiar with from working with other databases.
+The basic [CREATE TABLE][CREATE TABLE] syntax follows the common syntax you are most likely already familiar with from working with other databases.
 To create a table, you simply need to name your table, name your columns and define data types for each column.
 If you've create tables in other databases, this should look very familiar to you.

 ```sql
 CREATE TABLE Customers (FirstName VARCHAR(25), LastName VARCHAR(25))